-7. At the end of the first year: Demonstrate the skills necessary to be an informed consumer of research;
+At the end of the first year: Demonstrate the skills necessary to be an informed consumer of research.

-At the end of the second year: Demonstrate the skills necessary to be an informed consumer of research, synthesizing existing evidence for decision making.
+At the end of the second year: Demonstrate the skills necessary to be an informed consumer of research, synthesizing existing evidence for decision making, and life-long scholarship.